Can Remote Workers File for Workers’ Compensation in New Jersey?

 Common work-from-home injuries

 Work-from-home injuries are often ergonomic, but injuries due to slips, trips, falls, and exposure to other hazards are also common.
-Remote worker injuries that may qualify for workers' comp benefits include:- Carpal tunnel syndrome.
+Remote worker injuries that may qualify for workers' comp benefits include:

 - Tendonitis.